-- Call the cnc mill manufacture to see if they still support parts and service.
+- Call the CNC mill manufacturer to see if they still support parts and service.

 - Call the local distributor and talk with sales and service about support.

-- Look up independant CNC service techs to get their opinion if the machine breaks or needs work.
+- Look up independent CNC service techs to get their opinion if the machine breaks or needs work.